 When it comes to heavy commercial motor vehicles (CMVs) that are electric, compliance requirements are still developing.
 While these heavy EVs don’t use fuel, in the US, they’re still required to have International Fuel Tax Agreement (IFTA) stickers at this time.
 In the states where Heavy Use Taxes (HUT) and Weight/Mile Taxes apply, heavy EVs must have their mileage tracked and submitted, just as with heavy fuel-based vehicles.

-While EV standards are regularly evolving, ACERTUS stays with the ever-changing state and federal regulations.
+While EV standards are regularly evolving, ACERTUS stays up-to-date with the ever-changing state and federal regulations.
 The title-and-registration team ensures EVs are properly titled, registered and compliant across all 50 US states, Puerto Rico and Canada, so companies can keep their inventory in motion.

 ACERTUS is the only full-scale, tech-enabled automotive logistics platform designed to move, store, recondition and title and register finished vehicles.
-Through a transformative combination of technology, people and experience, ACERTUS deliver proven, complete, start-to-finish service that turns logistics into a competitive advantage for auto manufacturers, fleets, dealers and anyone moving vehicles.
+Through a transformative combination of technology, people and experience, ACERTUS is able to deliver proven, complete, start-to-finish service that turns logistics into a competitive advantage for auto manufacturers, fleets, dealers and anyone moving vehicles.

 Check out our full infographic for even more information on EVs.